meiyor/Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals/README.md

 For the Matlab code we provide the repository for reading the resulting output performance files for the CNN baseline classifier **Reading_CNN_performances**, and for the iNNvestigate methods using the same command call due to the output file is composed of the same syntax.

-To run a performance checking first download the files on **Reading_CNN_performances** folder and run the following command on your Matlab prompt sign having the results .csv files from the folder **examples**.
+To run a performance checking first download the files on **Reading_CNN_performances** folder and run the following command on your Matlab prompt sign having the results the .csv files on a folder of your choice.

 ```matlab
    read_perf_convnets_subjects('suffix_file','performance_data_path')